 -We can ship your puppy using Alaska, Delta, Southwest, United, Continental & American Airlines or one of their companion airlines.
-We ship to your house using our Flight Nanny Services or to your nearest airport & you will receive puppy within 4 – 5 hours same day after shipping.
+We ship to your house using our Ground Delivery Services or to your nearest airport & you will receive puppy within 4 – 5 hours same day after shipping.
 Our puppies are shipped out of Midland International Airport to any major airport near you.
-We can also deliver your puppy to your home address using our Flight Nanny Services for an extra $250 if you are far away from the airport.
 Shipping is very safe & stress free on the puppy.
 Don’t let distance come between you and your dream puppy.
 Please see our shipping page for more info on how we ship our puppies.

 Immediately After Puppy Arrives:

 -As soon as possible after receiving your puppy you need to take your puppy to the Vet for a check-up.
 We actually recommend taking your puppy to the Vet between 3-10 days after receiving your puppy.
 This gives the puppy time to adjust to his/her new surroundings.

 -Stress is probably the single most contributing factor in Puppy health problems, so keeping stress at a minimum is always best.
 If the puppy isn’t eating or just doesn’t look or act right then take him/her immediately to the Vet.

 -By taking your puppy to the Vet shortly after you receive the puppy benefits, your puppy, you and the breeder.
 Your puppy benefits because if he/she is sick, treatment can begin immediately and if he/she is healthy the Vet has a baseline to compare with any future visits.
 You the owner benefits because you now know that you have received a healthy puppy and if the puppy isn’t healthy you have fulfilled your obligation for the health guarantee.